LivingCryogen/Hazard/README.md

 If anyone has some fun or is charmed by my wife's art, then the project has achieved beyond its goals! :)

 ## Background
-This is my first programming project after deciding to return to IT.
+This is my first large programming project after deciding to return to IT.
 When choosing my first portfolio project, I remembered a high school Visual Basic project I never got working that was to emulate Hasbro's *Risk*.
 I decided to achieve that early goal, but updated to use modern languages, frameworks, and other technologies.

 Discovering which languages and tools would be used today on the project left unfinished twenty years ago, I landed on Windows Presentation Foundation (WPF).
 Fortunately, Microsoft's C# and the .NET ecosystem has developed a great deal since those early days.
 In retrospect, this decision did narrow the initial focus to desktop development, but I also discovered that MVVM was widely used